 Picture this: You’re scrolling through your social media feed when suddenly you see a post that makes your jaw drop.
 It’s a cringe-worthy, private moment of a friend who’s going through a messy divorce.
 You can’t help but think, “Yikes, how did it come to this?”
-Embarrassing your spouse during a Texas divorce is a common tactic, but it involves more than just hurt feelings—it’s about legal, psychological, and financial repercussions that can make a tough situation even worse.
+Embarrasing your spouse during a Texas divorce is a common tactic, but it involves more than just hurt feelings—it can trigger serious legal, psychological, and financial consequences.
+Whether you’re wondering can you sue a mistress in Texas or thinking about exposing private messages, the law may not be on your side.

 Short Answer: Is embarrassing your spouse during a Texas divorce worth it?
 Absolutely not!